-- Get Involved in Poetry Out Loud! video – Learn why students and teachers love the program in this new five-minute video.
-Missouri is prominently featured, with comments from Thomas Fields, 2014 Missouri State Champion and one of only nine finalists in the 2014 nationals; Charles Hussung, teacher at St. Louis University High School, at which Thomas is a senior; and Virginia Sanders of the Missouri Arts Council, Missouri Poetry Out Loud coordinator.
+- Get Involved in Poetry Out Loud! video – Learn why students and teachers love the program in this five-minute video.
+Missouri is prominently featured, with comments from Thomas Fields, 2014 Missouri State Champion and one of only nine finalists in the 2014 nationals; Charles Hussung, teacher at St. Louis University High School, at which Thomas was a senior; and Virginia Sanders of the Missouri Arts Council, Missouri Poetry Out Loud coordinator.

 - A letter from the Missouri Department of Elementary and Secondary Education designed to inform your superintendent about how the program benefits the school

 - A 2012 article courtesy of the National Association of State Arts Agencies by their longterm executive director at that time, Jonathan Katz, lauding the program’s life-changing benefits for students and “the power of poetry and partnership”

 - General information about the national Poetry Out Loud competition, including lists of poems eligible for use

 For more information, contact Virginia Sanders, Missouri Poetry Out Loud coordinator, at 314-340-6851 or firstname.lastname@example.org.